stanislavkozlovski/postgres-queue-benchmarks/results/queue/32vcpu/32vcpu.md

 This got me to ~16 MB/s, but I wasn't able to push further despite server CPU being low.
 The next bottleneck was the **clients**!
 Postgres' average read latency was ~3ms, and I had 50 reader clients.
 Each client therefore can't sequentially execute more than 333 reads a second.
 Collectively they can't pass 16650 req/s - ~16 MiB/s.
 This comes from the simple fact that we're not batching.
-There is a lot of overhead (both in the client and server side) that each statement is only processing one message.
+There is a lot of overhead (both in the client and server side) when each statement is only processing one message.
+In fact, each message has 4 statements to it (INSERT, SELECT, DELETE, INSERT).
+This is insanely inefficient.
 In the later tests, we will attempt batching.
 Systems like Kafka make heavy, heavy use of it.
 At some point, the WAL fsync() calls will become the bottleneck.
 Per-commit durability, esp. when you have many thousands of commits a second, is expensive.
-I managed to get avg fsync down fron ~1.8ms to ~0.3ms by tuning the commit delay to 20 microseconds.
+In this test, I managed to get avg fsync down fron ~1.8ms to ~0.3ms by tuning the commit delay to 20 microseconds.
+I speak like I know what I'm talking about -- but I don't.
+This is mostly ChatGPT figuring things out for me, and I'm just applying general first-principles thinking.

 For now, let's just add more clients and see where this takes us.

-Increasing the number of connections to 200 total (100 readers/100 writes) led its CPU pegged.
+Increasing the number of connections to 200 total (100 readers/100 writes) led me to get CPU pegged on the client.
 Time for a bigger machine!
-I re-deployed the client on a larger machine.
+I re-deployed the client on a larger machine:

 # Larger Client & Modified Settings